PHILADELPHIA REFLECTIONS

 Perth Amboy

 It's now moderately complicated to find Perth Amboy, New Jersey, even after you locate it on a map.
 Like New Castle DE it flourished early because it was on a narrow strip of strategic land, and like New Castle, eventually found itself cut off by a dozen lanes of highways crowded together by geography.
 It's an easy drive in both cases only if you make the correct turns at a couple of crowded intersections.
-Both towns were important destinations in the Eighteenth century, but by the Twentieth century both were pushed aside by traffic rushing to bigger destinations.
+Both towns were important destinations in the Eighteenth century, but by the Twentieth century, both were pushed aside by traffic rushing to bigger destinations.
 Industrialization hit the region around Perth Amboy somewhat harder than New Castle, destroying more landmarks, and bringing to an end its brief flurry as a metropolitan beach resort.
-If you aspire to preserve your Eighteenth century glory, it's easier if you don't have too much progress in the Nineteenth.
+If you aspire to preserve your Eighteenth-century glory, it's easier if you don't have too much progress in the Nineteenth.
 In Perth Amboy's defense, it must be noted that Jamestown and Williamsburg, Virginia had just about totally disappeared when noticed by Charles Peterson and John Rockefeller, but neither of those towns was run over by Nineteenth century industrialization.
-So, while New Castle has treasures to preserve and display, Perth Amboy seems to have only the Governor's mansion as the one notable building to work with.
+So, while New Castle has treasures to preserve and display, Perth Amboy seems to have only the Governor's mansion like the one notable building to work with.
 William Franklin, the illegitimate son of Benjamin, was the royal governor installed in this palace shortly before 1776.

 Governor's mansion in Perth Amboy

-While it is true that some wealthy local inhabitants did a lot to restore and maintain New Castle (and Williamsburg), the Governor's mansion in Perth Amboy was bought and made the home of Mathias Bruen, who in 1820 was thought to be the richest man in America.
+While it is true that some wealthy local inhabitants did a lot to restore and maintain New Castle (and Williamsburg), the Governor's mansion in Perth Amboy was bought and made the home of Mathias Bruen, who is 1820 was thought to be the richest man in America.
 If Bruen had only had the necessary imagination and generosity, this was probably the best moment for Perth Amboy to have had a historical restoration.
 Instead, he added some unfortunate features to the mansion; it later became a hotel, and later on, an office building.
 Public-spirited local citizens are now trying to set things right, but the costs are pretty daunting.
 Someone has to find an inspired Wall Street billionaire like Ned Johnson to make over an entire town.
 Occasionally, a state government will do it, as has been done with Pennsbury.
 Or a national organization might become inspired, as happened with Mt.
 Vernon and Arlington.
 Its present state of peeling paint and makeshift repairs suggests uninterest in Perth Amboy's Governor Mansion by the State, and the absence of whatever it is that occasionally inspires fierce and determined local leadership.
-Perth Amboy needs some help, and needs to forget about its handicaps.
+Perth Amboy needs some help and needs to forget about its handicaps.
 Sure, it's hard to commute anywhere, it's even hard to drive across the highways to the countryside.
 The bluff on the promontory was once quite arresting, now a rusting steel mill occupies that spot.
 Other than that, it doesn't look ominous or dangerous at all.
 It's just forgotten.

-Pennsbury Manison
+Pennsbury Mansion

 Aside from the Royal Governor's former mansion, it is hard to find a historical marker or monument in this scene of former prosperity and glory, but there is one.
 Down on the beach is a bronze plaque, commemorating the 150th anniversary of the founding of -- Argentina.
-So there's a clue, which is not difficult to associate with all of the hispanic names on the stores, and the hispanics in evidence on all sides.
+So there's a clue, which is not difficult to associate with all of the Hispanic names on the stores, and the Hispanics in evidence on all sides.
 They all seemed to know that this was once the capital of New Jersey, seemed pleased with it, and could point out the famous building.
 They are pleasant and friendly enough.
 Perhaps even a little too comfortable.
 Because, as William Franklin's famous father once said, all progress begins with discontent.

 Trenton's Tomato Pie Cult